Uttam1728/EnterpriseAISuite/README.md

 ```

 This will start:
-- AI Assitant Core on port 8081
+- AI assistant Core on port 8081
 - auth_rbac_service on port 8082
 - billing-payments-service on port 8083